 ACL Live at The Moody Theater

-Metered parking costs $2 per hour and is limited to 3 hours.
+Metered parking starts at $2 per hour and increases depending on the length of time.
 Parking meters hours are:

 - Saturdays: 11am – Midnight

 Downtown: IH-35 to Lamar Boulevard, and Lady Bird Lake to 10th Street